Information evolution in the interior of an axially symmetric BTZ black hole: Entropy of massless scalar field and its evolution relation with Bekenstein-Hawking Entropy

-Where $S_{BH}$ is the horizon entropy \textbf{of black hole}.
-Using this equation in Eq. (\ref{Ent3}), we get a simplified relation between the interior and exterior entropy of black hole as
+here $S_{BH}$ is the Bekenstein-Hawking entropy of black hole.
+As an angular momentum is a conserved quantity hence its distortion will be small at the horizon and will be negligibly small at $r=r_v=0.45m$.
+Thus, we will not consider the effect of angular momentum in the onward discussion.
+The above Eq. (\ref{1stlaw}) becomes

-This equation gives a direct relation between the two type of entropy.
-As, we know that the quantum modes entropy is directly related to the interior volume of black hole, \textbf{which} could be maximized by the polynomial $\sqrt{-r_v ^2f(r_v)}$ .
-So, we call this entropy as maximal interior entropy.
-On other hand, \textbf{the} area $A$ of black hole will be constant at $r=r_v$.
-This mean that the relation between the interior and exterior entropy of black hole is a function of $m$ as the angular momentum is a conserved quantity.
-This relation between two entropy can be simply written as
+Using this simplified form of first law black hole thermodynamics in Eq. (\ref{Ent3}), we get a relation between the interior and exterior entropy of black hole as

-The negative sign in Eq. (\ref{proprela}) shows the quantum modes entropy increases with advance time whereas, Bekenstein Hawking entropy decreases.
-The subscript $J$ represents the conservation of angular momentum.
-The proportional function is
+This equation gives a direct relationship between the two types of entropy.
+Since, we know the quantum modes entropy is directly related to the interior volume of the black hole, it could be maximized by the polynomial $\sqrt{-r_v ^2f(r_v)}$.
+So, we call this maximal interior entropy.
+On the other hand, the area $A$ of the black hole will be constant at $r=r_v$.
+Both of them are mass-dependent.
+This means that the relation between the interior and exterior entropy of a black hole is a function of mass $m$.
+Generally, this connection between the two types of entropy can also be expressed as